Niich/esphome-gm65/README.md

 Recieve: `[0x02, 0x00, 0x00, 0x01, 0x00, 0x33, 0x31]`

 Explanation: We requested a read `0x07` starting at address `0x00,0x13` and asked for 1 byte `0x01` of data, so a single "Zone", and set the CRC value to the magic "ignore CRC check" value.
-We recieved a responce back with `0x02,0x00,0x00` indicating that our request was sucessfull.
-The length of our data is 1 byte `0x01` and the value of our data is 0x00.
+We recieved a response back with `0x02,0x00,0x00` indicating that our request was sucessfull.
+The length of our data is 1 byte `0x01` and the value of our data is `0x00` and the CRC for the response is `0x33,0x32`.

 To know if "Same barcode reading delay" is enabled or disabled we need to convert the hex value to binary and look at the value of the 7th bit.
+So in this case our data is `0b00000000` so the value of the 7th bit is 0 indicating that this setting is currently turned off (disabled).

 ![example zone bit values](https://github.com/Niich/esphome-gm65/blob/d2ce53c63b60bad941ab43723ec77f0a6f02cc5e/img/example-data-decode.JPG)